How-to Experience 3-D Ambient Sound from Stereo

-On the sleeve-notes to one of Brian Eno's albums (sorry, can't remember which one), I remember reading how he came across an easy trick to achieve an "all-round ambient-type" sound from a stereo recording (and amplifier) by wiring a third rear speaker into a stereo amplifier - Brian Eno, for those that don't know, is regarded as the grandfather of ambient sound.
+Diagram example of ambient speaker setup On the sleeve-notes to one of Brian Eno's albums (sorry, can't remember which one), I remember reading how he came across an easy trick to achieve an "all-round ambient-type" sound from a stereo recording by wiring a third rear speaker into a stereo amplifier - Brian Eno, for those who don't know, is regarded as the grandfather of ambient sound.

 Disclaimer